Buffett will remain chairman at Berkshire Hathaway when Abel takes over as CEO in 2026

 Buffett says he doesn’t see many bargains to invest that money in now, not even Berkshire’s own stock, but assured some of the estimated 40,000 attendees of the company’s celebratory weekend annual meeting in Omaha, Nebraska, that one day the company would be “bombarded with opportunities.”

-What to do with that personal fortune, nearly $170 billion, will eventually be in the hands of Buffett’s three children, including would-be Berkshire chairman, Howard Buffett.
+The Gates Foundation has received the biggest donations worth more than $40 billion since he started giving away his fortune in 2006.

-Howard was designated in June along with his siblings as manager of Buffett's trust when he dies and he said that they will decide where to donate that money.
-Buffett has already given away billions, most notable more than $40 billion to the Gates Foundation started by Bill and Melinda French Gates.
+He said last summer that his three children will decide how to distribute his remaining fortune after his death but that the Gates Foundation won't get any more donations at that point.

-Howard, 70, has his own foundation through which he has donated billions to humanitarian and food security causes, including helping coffee farms in El Salvador and clearing landmines in Ukraine.
+Howard, 70, has his own foundation through which he has donated billions to humanitarian and food security causes, including helping coffee farms in El Salvador and war-torn Ukraine.
+Howard Buffett's foundation expects to top $1 billion in gifts to Ukraine — more than most countries — later this year.

 Tributes to Buffett came tumbling in over the weekend praising his investment savvy and folksy management style.